iip-ecosphere/platform/platform/examples/examples.pythonSync/README.md

   * An asynchronous receiver service emits the finally received (and classified/scored) data on the console.
 The communication in this example happens via MQTT v3.
 The instantiated broker requires JDK 11.

+This example intentionally builds with the new oktoflow plugins as regression test.

 This example consists of several pieces:
   * An IVML configuration for the application in `src/main/easy`.
   * An implementation of the Java services used in the application in `src/main/java`